evorosh1/snapyelp-appios/planning/sprints/sprint5/sprint_notes.md

 ### Team Work Assignments

 - Cole: responsible for creating the api endpoints needed for storing new posts and fetching posts
-- Destiny: resposible for the ui for the map
+- Destiny and Liz: resposible for the ui for the map
-- Liz: